awsdocs/aws-lambda-developer-guide/doc_source/nodejs-tracing.md

 **Configuration**

-The Lambda runtime sets some environment variables to configure the X-Ray SDK, including `AWS_XRAY_CONTEXT_MISSING`.
-To set a custom context missing strategy, override the environment variable in your function configuration to have no value, and then you can set the context missing strategy programmatically.
-For more information, see [Runtime Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime).
+ The Lambda runtime sets some environment variables to configure the X\-Ray SDK, including `AWS_XRAY_CONTEXT_MISSING`\.
+To set a custom context missing strategy, override the environment variable in your function configuration to have no value, and then you can set the context missing strategy programmatically\.
+For more information, see [Runtime environment variables](configuration-envvars.md#configuration-envvars-runtime)\.

 **Example initialization code**

 ```
 const AWSXRay = require('aws-xray-sdk-core');